MicrosoftDocs/microsoft-365-community/docs/scale/designing-for-scalability.md

 The requirement has changed - to note, it is best to ask this question early.
 So you have this new requirement, what kinds of points do you think about, when building your solution on this scale.

+To note, SharePoint Online supports 2,000,000 site collections (Nov 19) to give you context to how large implementations can support.

 # Considerations when building solutions at scale

 You now have your solution, so lets go through aspects of the solution you should ask of your solution, to see if you need to make amendments, or think about its design.